Job Title: Senior Regulatory Affairs Specialist

 In this role, you will work closely with Cochlear teams as well as with the FDA and Health Canada, ensuring compliance with regulatory bodies.
 By working collaboratively with Clinical, Regulatory, Research & Development, Quality, and Marketing teams, you'll make certain all submissions lead to timely approvals, clinical evidence satisfies all regulatory bodies’ standards, and marketing materials support product claims.
 You'll know you've been successful in this role when you’ve helped design, document, and implement improved regulatory processes.

-- Create regulatory submissions to the FDA and Health Canada including PMAs, PMA supplements, 510(k)s, and pre-submission meeting requests within agreed timelines.
+- Create regulatory submissions to the FDA and Health Canada including PMAs, and PMA supplements, 510(k)s, and pre-submission meeting requests within agreed timelines.

 - Liaise with health authorities as needed to meet project goals.